Dome Hd Blind Rivets

 GOEBEL BLIND RIVETS

 To join two pieces of material, the body of the rivet is inserted into a pre-drilled hole, then a nail rivet tool is used to pull the top of the mandrel to expand the body, clamping the two materials together.
-The force of the rivet tool then pops off the mandrel, leaving behind the domed head blind rivet.

 Standard blind rivets can be placed on components that are accessible on one side or on two sides.